Los Angeles Rams: NFL champions (1945)

-First Los Angeles Rams era (1946–1994)
+Original tenure in Los Angeles (1946–1994)

 On January 12, 1946, Reeves was denied a request by the other NFL owners to move the Cleveland Rams to Los Angeles and the then-103,000-seat Los Angeles Memorial Coliseum.
 He threatened to end his relationship with the NFL and get out of the professional football business altogether unless the transfer to Los Angeles was permitted.
 A settlement was reached and, as a result, Reeves was allowed to move his team to Los Angeles.
 Consequently, the NFL became the first professional coast-to-coast sports entertainment industry.

 From 1933, when Joe Lillard left the Chicago Cardinals, through 1946, there were no black players in professional American football.
 After the Rams had received approval to move to Los Angeles, they entered into negotiations to lease the Los Angeles Memorial Coliseum.
 The Rams were advised that a precondition to them getting a lease was that they would have to integrate the team with at least one African-American; the Rams agreed.
 Subsequently, the Rams signed Kenny Washington on March 21, 1946.
 The signing of Washington caused "all hell to break loose" among the owners of the NFL franchises.
 The Rams added a second black player, Woody Strode, on May 7, 1946, giving them two black players going into the 1946 season.

 The Rams were the first team in the NFL to play in Los Angeles (the 1926 Los Angeles Buccaneers represented L.A. but were strictly a traveling team), but they were not the only professional football team to play its home games in the Coliseum between 1946 and 1949.
 The upstart All-America Football Conference had the Los Angeles Dons compete there as well.
 Reeves was taking a gamble that Los Angeles was ready for its own professional football team—and suddenly there were two in the City of Angels.
 Reeves was proven to be correct when the Rams played their first pre-season game against the Washington Redskins in front of a crowd of 95,000 fans.
 The team finished their first season in L.A. with a 6–4–1 record, second place behind the Chicago Bears.
-At the end of the season Walsh was fired as head coach.
+At the end of the season Walsh resigned as head coach.
 The Coliseum was home for the Rams for more than 30 years, but the facility was already over 20 years old on the day of the first kickoff.
+Bob Snyder coached the team for one season.
+In 1947, he led the team to a 6–6 record and a fourth place finish in the NFC West.

 In 1948, halfback Fred Gehrke painted horns on the Rams' helmets, making the first helmet emblem in pro football.
+In 1948, Clark Shaughnessy took over as head coach and led the team to a 6–5–1 record.
 Late in 1949, the Dons were folded into the Rams when the All-America Football Conference ceased operations.